 From epic landscapes to delicious food to incredible history and fantastic urban culture, planning a trip to Turkey can be a bit complicated at times due to visa requirements and certain websites being inaccessible within Turkey… but a headache is entirely avoidable when you use our guide!
 And trust us, figuring it out is worth it.

 Step 1: Check to See if You Need a Visa

 Turkey is neither part of the EU nor the Schengen zone, so if you have a multi-entry Schengen visa it won’t help you out here.

 There are 78 visa-exempt countries and territories who can enter Turkey without a visa, as well as 42 countries and territories whose citizens are eligible to apply for an e-Visa online.

-Keep in mind, though, that people with traditionally “strong” passports (Americans, Canadians, Brits, Irish, for some!) are not visa-exempt, and actually do have to apply for an e-Visa online.
-It is not a different visa to get at all, but given that people with strong passport privilege like myself often forget to double-check visa requirements, especially in a country as European and West-facing as Turkey, I’ve known people who have had unpleasant surprises when they learned they needed a Turkish visa at the last minute!
+Keep in mind, though, that many people with traditionally “strong” passports are not visa-exempt, and actually do have to apply for an e-Visa online.
+It is not a different visa to get at all, but given that people with strong passport privilege like myself often forget to double-check visa requirements, especially in a country as European and West-facing as Turkey.
+I had an Irish friend have a bit of a panic when they learned they needed a Turkish visa at the last minute!

 Countries who DO NOT need a visa

 The countries on the list below are allowed to enter Turkey without a visa, using a passport (or ID if marked with an *), for tourism and business purposes (with the exception of the countries listed at the end, which require a visa for business purposes but not tourism).
 They are allowed to enter up to 90 days per 180-day period, with a maximum of 90 days in a single visit.